-CP4012 - Critical & Contextual Studies 1 (Architecture) (2018/19)
+CP4012 - Critical & Contextual Studies 1 (Architecture) (2023/24)

-|Module approved to run in 2018/19|
+|Module approved to run in 2023/24

 |Critical & Contextual Studies 1 (Architecture)

 |Credit rating for module

-|School of Art, Architecture and Design (The Cass)|
+|School of Art, Architecture and Design

 |Total study hours

-Critical and Contextual Studies (CCS) Level 4 aims to orient and critically engage students in the history and theory of their discipline, its extent and conventions, and its broader social and material context in culture and contemporary practice.
+In Critical and Contextual Studies 1 you will engage, critically, with the history and theory of your discipline, its extent and conventions, and its broader social and material context in culture and contemporary practice.

-The module helps students to reflect on what they see, and to read connections between different ideas that have shaped their discipline.
-In particular the module investigates how thinking and articulating ideas about practice in their field might be framed – for example in relation to history, the economy, society and the environment, or through theory and practice.
+You will be guided towards critical reflections on what you see, and you will practice reading connections between different ideas that have shaped the architectural discipline and profession.
+You will investigate how thinking and articulating ideas about practice in your field can be framed – for example, in relation to history, the economy, society and the environment, or through theory and practice.

-The module introduces students to a range of academic skills needed to produce a graduate-level study in their final year.
-It helps students to develop their own interests, and to reflect on and take responsibility for the development of their own learning.
-This includes surveys in the history of their discipline, research and writing workshops, seminars, library sessions, visits and tours in addition to guided independent learning.
+You will be introduced to a range of academic skills needed to produce a graduate-level thesis study in your final year.
+You will be encouraged to develop your own interests, and to reflect on, and take responsibility for, the development of your own learning.
+This includes surveys in the history and practice of your discipline, research and writing workshops, seminars, library sessions, in addition to guided independent learning.

 Balance of independent study and scheduled teaching activity